 SAML, developed by the Security Services Technical Committee of OASIS, is an XML-based framework for communicating user authentication, entitlement, and attribute information.
 It is used in many security applications.
-In particular, the Shibboleth [9] software implements the OASIS SAML v1.1 specification [10], providing a federated Single-SignOn and attribute exchange framework.
-Liberty Alliance [12, 13] is also a federation solution based on SAML.
+In particular, the Shibboleth [18] software implements the OASIS SAML v1.1 specification [16], providing a federated Single-SignOn and attribute exchange framework.
+Liberty Alliance [1] is also a federation solution based on SAML.

-Version 2 of SAML, in the Technical Overview (to date in draft 10 [11]), presents an Attribute Federation scenario.
-They think about attribute federation as a way of passing attributes from one domain to another.
+Version 2 of SAML presents in its Technical Overview ([17]), presents an Attribute Federation scenario.
+They conceive attribute federation as a way of passing attributes from one domain to another.
 In this way, service providers may pass requests to other service providers with attached attributes.
-The following Attribute Federation scenario is extracted from [11].
+The following Attribute Federation scenario is extracted from [17].

 - 1. The user is challenged to supply their credentials to the site AirlineInc.com. - 2.
+The user successfully provides their credentials and has a security context with the AirlineInc.com identity provider, the user named supplied is John.

+3. The user selects a menu option (or function) on the AirlineInc.com application what means that the user wants to access a resource or application on

+CarRentalInc.com.

-The user successfully provides their credentials and has a security context with the AirlineInc.com identity provider, the user named supplied is john. - 3.
-The user selects a menu option (or function) on the AirlineInc.com application which means the user wants to access a resource or application on CarRentalInc.com. - 4.
-The AirlineInc.com service provider sends a HTML form back to the browser.
-The HTML FORM contains a SAML response, within which there is a SAML assertion about the user john.
+- 4. The AirlineInc.com service provider sends a HTML form back to the browser.
+The HTML FORM contains a SAML response, within which there is a SAML assertion about user John.
 The name identifier used in the assertion is an arbitrary value ("wxyz").
 The attributes "gold member" and a membership number attribute ("1357") are provided.
-The name john is not contained anywhere in the assertion. - 5.
-The browser, either due to a user action or via a "submit", issues an HTTP POST containing the SAML response to be sent to the CarRentalInc.com Service provider. - 6.
+The name John is not contained anywhere in the assertion. - 5.
+The browser, either due to a user action or via a "-submit", issues an HTTP POST containing the SAML response to be sent to the CarRentalInc.com Service provider. - 6.
 The CarRentalInc.com service provider's Assertion Consumer service validates the digital signature on the SAML Response.
-If this and the assertion are correctly validated a local session is created for user john.
+If this and the assertion are correctly validated, a local session is created for user John.
 This is determined from a combination of the gold member and membership number attributes.
 It then sends an HTTP redirect to the browser causing it to access the TARGET resource, with a cookie that identifies the local session.
-An access check is then performed to establish whether the user john has the correct authorization to access the

-CarRentalInc.com web site and the TARGET resource.
-If the access check is passed, the TARGET resource is then returned to the browser.
+An access check is then performed to establish whether the user John has the correct authorization to access the CarRentalInc.com web site and the TARGET resource.
+If the access check is passed, the TAR-GET resource is then returned to the browser.